senacor/Tutorials-Microservices/README.md

 #### Tasks

 1. Implement a REST controller that offers one GET method that returns the IP address of the server.

+Note: The REST endpoint to return customer information is added at a later stage.

 ### Stage 02 - Cloud Config Server